fusionlanguage/fut/doc/reference.md

 `Add` appends a new element at the end of the list.
 `Insert` inserts an element at any position.
+`AddRange` appends all elements of the passed list.

 ```csharp
 listOfInts.Add(42);